slackermorris/typescript-design-patterns/src/structural/composite/README-composite.md

 Maximised the component interface by having accessing children operations defined on the root Component class.
 But then management operations I scoped to the Box component?
 This seems like a bit of a conflict.
 Then composite classes will reimplment the logic for child access functions.

 This is the difference in how I approached accessing the children versus managing the children.

+## TODO

+- [ ] Make composite class delete its children from memory when it itself is destroyed.
+- [ ] The indexOf logic for deleting does not seem reliable.